 In January 2020, the FASB issued ASU 2020-01 ("Update") to clarify the interaction among the accounting standards for equity securities, equity method investments and certain derivatives.
 The new ASU clarifies that a company should consider observable transactions that require a company to either apply or discontinue the equity method of accounting under Topic 323, Investments-Equity Method and Joint Ventures, for the purposes of applying the measurement alternative in accordance with Topic 321 immediately before applying or upon discontinuing the equity method.
 For public business entities, the amendments in this update are effective for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-The Company is currently evaluating the effect that implementation of the new standard will have on its financial position, results of operations, and cash flows.
+The Company believes the implementation of the new standard will not have a material effect on its financial position, results of operations, and cash flows.